The Hong Kong Mortgage Corporation Limited

 Financial Performance

-The capital adequacy ratio of the Corporation stood at 27.9%, up from 23.4% in 2021, providing a solid capital base for business expansion.
-The respective solvency ratios of the Corporation’s two insurance subsidiaries were 11 times (2021: 7 times) for the general insurance business and 15 times (2021: 15 times) for the annuity business.
-Both are well above relevant minimum regulatory requirements.
+The Corporation’s capital adequacy ratio stood at 19.9% (2023: 21.6%), a solid capital base for business expansion.
+The respective solvency ratios of the Corporation’s two insurance subsidiaries were four times for the general insurance business and 1.7 times for the annuity business.
+Both are well above relevant minimum regulatory requirements, in accordance with the risk-based capital regime in effect since July 2024.

-I am grateful to my fellow Board members for their guidance and advice, the management and staff of the Corporation and its subsidiaries, for their diligence, dedication and unfailing support.
+I am grateful to my fellow Board members for their guidance and advice, as well as the management and staff of the Corporation and its subsidiaries for their unwavering dedication and support.

 Chan Mo-po, Paul